ml4rrieu/OpenScienceStuff/README.md

-# openScienceAcronym
+# openScienceEntities
-the goal is to collect the structure, coalition, company or association, who participates in the existence of Open Science. for now it deals more about open access than open science. the data file should contain only the data ... no format is imposed yet ... it is hightly human yet.
+The goal is to gather some entities that help in the existence of Open Science.
+Currently it deals more with open access than open science.

-the idea is that after we create a website where the user can organize the items, eg by type(plateform journal, repository, coalition ...), disciplines (mathematics, linguistic ...) and country for example.
+The underlying idea is that it lead to a website where the user can easily organize all the items, eg by type (plateform journals, repositories, coalitions ...), disciplines (mathematics, linguistic ...) or country.

+The data file should only contain the data ; no format is imposed ... it is hightly human yet.
-As far as possible the item should be linked to wikidata, where after we can retrieve the description data
+As far as possible the items should be linked to wikidata, so that after it is possible to extract the description data (eg website, country, type ...).

-Of course Collaborators are highly welcome, please mail me.
+Of course collaborators are highly welcome, please mail me.